-Staff Contact: Assoc Prof R. Zehner
+Staff Contact: A/Prof R Zehner

-A series of student-led seminars on topics of importance to planning (e.g., measuring environmental quality, social mix, community design and crime, participant observation) which are designed to draw on a variety of viewpoints and types of data.
+A series of student-led seminars on topics of importance to planning (e.g., measuring environmental quality, social mix. environmental ethics, community design and crime, participant observation) which are designed to draw on a variety of viewpoints and types of data.

-Environmental Economics and Resource Management
+Environmental Economics and Resource

+Management